 Provides therapy to assigned caseload of clients.
-Will provide a minimum of 26 hours of billable service weekly (5.2 hours per day).
 Therapy services may include: case management individual, family and group services assigned.

 Appropriately documents all clinical/program activities according to quality standards.
 All documentation must be in the electronic medical record within 48 hours of providing the service.